 For more information on how to use a visual WBS, read ProjectManagement.com’s Don’t Fear the WBS.

-A project’s actions, issues and risks can be tedious to maintain, track and manage.
+A project’s actions, issues, and risks can be tedious to maintain, track and manage.
 I’ve been on projects where a group of us spent two hours reviewing the issue log when the meeting was only supposed to take 30 minutes.
 Keeping track of actions, issues, risks and key decisions is an administrative challenge, but it’s core to issue and risk management processes.
-If you write down and review your actions, issues and risks on a weekly basis, you won’t forget any important item that needs a response.
+If you write down and review your actions, issues, and risks every week, you won’t forget any important item that needs a response.

 6. Manage those meeting minutes